plmercereau/tilehuria/README.md

   - import GeoJSON file
   - map buttons:
     - fullscreen
-  - validate the polygon being edited when saving the aoi
   - nicer list, either with more info, or as cards
   - updated_at + subscribe to more
   - author